abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 An R project has been created for you.
 Find it in the File browser and open it (`myProject.Rproj`).
-To add a Git repository to that project:
+To add a Git repository to that project, follow these steps:

 1. click *Tools* -> *Project Options* -> *Git/SVN*
 2. Set the 'Version Control System' to be 'Git'.